KaruzG/skatespotsvlc/README.md

 ## Technologies Used 💻

 - React with Vite for the frontend.
-- Node.js with Next.js for the backend.
+- Node.js with Express for the backend.
 - TypeScript for development.
 - SASS for the styles.